divmgl/nwire/README.md

   });
 }
 ```
+If the `fn` property is not provided, nwire.js will not perform any dependency injection.
+If the `needs` property is not provided, the `imports` parameter will be empty.

 ### Package declaration

-In order to properly inject packages, nwire.js requires a configuration object.
-The object must contain `url` and `packages` properties in order for nwire.js to create the wiring needed for dependency injection.
+In order to perform dependency injection, you must feed nwire.js a configuration object containing the `url` and `packages` properties.

 The `url` property allows nwire.js to resolve packages without needing their absolute paths.
-Therefore, in most configurations assigning `__dirname` to the `url` property will do just fine.
-This property is required or else nwire.js will resolve modules from within its directory.
+In most configurations, assigning `__dirname` to the `url` property will do.
+If this property is not provided, nwire.js will resolve modules from within its own directory.

 The `packages` property assigns a name and location for every package.
 It must contain an object where property names define package names and property values are corresponding locations.